nettybun/haptic/readme.md

 developers who are trying to learn.

 There's minimum hidden complexity in Haptic.
-It's ~500 lines of source code; 220 of which is the single-file reactivity engine haptic/w.
-You wire reactivity into a page by explicitly subscribing signals and reactors yourself.
-This reactivity is also debuggable at runtime with proper naming and lookups.
+It's ~500 lines of source code; 220 of which is the single-file reactivity engine called haptic/w.
+Reactivity is wired into a page explicitly by subscribing signals and reactors.
+This is then debuggable at runtime with proper naming and lookups.

 Its first goal is to setup non-developers (i.e partners/friends) on the path to building basic web apps they can understand.